quarto-dev/quarto-actions/examples/example-01-basics.md

----
-title: "Quarto Actions: Basics"
----
+# Quarto Actions: Basics

-The simplest workflow using Quarto Actions uses the `setup` and `publish` actions.
+The simplest workflow using Quarto Actions uses the `setup` and `publish` actions: [quarto-publish-example.yml](quarto-publish-example.yml).

+## GitHub Pages

+1. **Add the GitHub Actions workflow to your project**

+   Copy [quarto-publish-example.yml](quarto-publish-example.yml) to `.github/workflows/quarto-publish.yml`.
+Uncomment the "Publish to GitHub Pages (and render)" action.
+No further changes are needed to the action (in particular, do *not* edit the line below to add a secret to this file.
+This file has the same permissions as your repository, and might be publicly readable)

+Now, add and commit the workflow file you have just created, and push the result to GitHub.
+This should trigger a new action from GitHub that will automatically render and publish your website through GitHub pages.
+Note that this will create a `gh-pages` branch in your repository if one doesn't exist.

 ## Netlify